 The new film of Martin Scorsese is an old project that he was trying to turn into a movie since the early 1990s.
 Silence is based in a novel, that thanks to the work of the film director of Taxi driver, can be turned into a cinema masterpiece.

-Visually beautiful and inspired by the natural world, this story about belief and spirituality is following the way of two Portuguese missionaries (Andrew Garfield and Adam Driver) facing a dangerous test of faith.
-In a country where Christianity was banned, the two members of the Jesuit order are looking for their mentor (Liam Neeson) who disappeared after committing apostasy.
+Visually beautiful and inspired by the natural world, this story about belief and spirituality follows the way of two Portuguese missionaries (performed by Andrew Garfield and Adam Driver), facing a dangerous test of faith.
+In a country where Christianity was banned, the two members of the Jesuit order are looking for their mentor (Liam Neeson), who disappeared after committing apostasy.

 Although the original Shusaku Endo’s book is set in 17th century Japan, Silence was entirely filmed in Taiwan:

 The landscape plays a key role in Silence.
 After scouting filming locations across several countries, Scorsese chose Taiwan because it was recommended by director Ang Lee, who also filmed here Life of Pi.
 Image courtesy of Paramount Pictures

 View of the wonderful mountain settings of the Yangmingshan National Park, near Taipei City.